edwinchoate/edwinchoate.github.io/_drafts/2025-02-26-how-to-self-host-freshrss.md

 From there, FreshRSS will run you through a couple screens where you will set up your user login credentials and it'll verify that there's nothing wrong with the installation.

+## Using FreshRSS on an ongoing basis

+Should you notice the instance is down, it's likely because either Docker isn't running or the container isn't running.
+All you need to do is launch Docker, press Play on the `freshrss/freshrss` container and then the application should be available again.

 ## In sum

 Once you've got the application up and running, the interface is a pretty straightforward RSS reader interface.
 You can subscribe to RSS feeds by clicking the + button as per usual.
 I hope you found this post helpful, and that you're enjoying FreshRSS!